Eylet Logo

 Do NFC business cards store personal data?

-Most store a URL or a basic contact reference.
-Your privacy risk depends on what you publish on the profile page.
+Most store only a URL or a basic contact reference.
+Your privacy risk depends on what you publish on the profile that URL points to, not what is inside the chip.

 Is NFC safer than QR codes?

-Both usually open a link.
-Safety depends on the destination and your verification habits, not the format.
+Neither is inherently safer.
+Both open a link.
+Safety depends on the destination and your verification habits.
+Using both on the same card gives you NFC speed with QR fallback coverage.

 Relevant Tags